Plan your next adventure with our round-up of the very best road trips in the UK – as voted for by Boundless members

 Forest and Woodland.
 224 miles.
 Follow this route on Google Maps

 A blast up the backbone of Scotland is one of the greatest ways to blow the cobwebs away.
 With Glasgow behind you, work your way up the side of Loch Lomond on the glorious A82 into the wooded glens of the Trossachs.
 Resist the temptation to follow the road up to Fort William (we’ll come to that later), and instead cut across to the Cairngorms.
 The A9 will have you in Inverness in a flash, but if you have time, head over to Pitlochry and up the river-like Cairnwell Pass, the highest main road in the UK.
 At the summit it cuts through Glenshee Ski Centre then streams down to Braemar – of Highland Games fame – and past Balmoral Castle.

-Planning a holiday on the drive home?
+Planning a holiday as part of your road trip?
 If your things get lost or stolen, LV= can cover your luggage and valuables.